Nandhini-Natrayan/Mid-termproject/README.md

 Mid-term project for the Ironhack

+Group Members : Nandhini Natrayan
-GROUP MEMBERS : Yaren Merve AKIN, Nandhini NATRAYAN
+                Yaren Merve Akin

-SUBJECT : Used Car Sales
+Subject :   Identifying the most important feature for the sale of used cars

-ADJECTIVE : Forecasting on the sales of the used cars based on the dataset we have.
+Adjective : Visualize how the sales and price of the used cars influenced by the different feature based on our dataset.
+Data visualization techniques that are going to be used in this project are filters, bins and forecast the future sales

-DESCRIPTION OF THE DATA : The dataset contains 8128 rows and 18 columns.
-The dataset shows us how many used cars have been sold from 1994 to 2020 with their prices.
+Description of the Data : The dataset contains 75k rows and 14 columns.
+The dataset shows us how many used cars have been sold from 1942 to 2022 with their prices.

-HIGH LEVEL PLAN FOR THE WEEK :
+High Level Plan for the Week :

-DAY 1 : EDA ( rename columns, lowercase, drop unwanted columns, filling NA, finding nulls, cleaning the rows and the names, unique values, unique couunts, removing the outliers, standardize the data)
+DAY 1 : EDA ( rename columns, lowercase, drop unwanted columns, filling NA, finding nulls, cleaning the rows and the names, unique values, unique counts, removing the outliers, standardize the data)

-DAY 2 : Data cleaning, removing the typos, correcting datatypes
+DAY 2 : Data cleaning, removing the wrong data types, checking the correlation between the input features

 DAY 3 : Create the dashboard

-DAY 4 : Presentation Preperation
+DAY 4 : Presentation Preparation